hasura/supergraph-top-n-challenge/README.md

-# The Supergraph Top-N query challenge
+# The Supergraph Top-N Challenge

-> One winner. $1500.
+> $2250 in prizes.
 Can you build and execute the fastest GraphQL federated query?

 - Build a supergraph that processes a simple “top N” query that fetches data from 2 domain services (backed by 2 diff DBs).
 - Lowest P95 at 100RPS wins!